davidkastner/pyQMMM/README.md

 ## Overview
 PyQMMM is a package of useful utility functions for accelerating structure to simulation workflows for QM/MM simulations.
 The package contains useful tools for all stages of the QM/MM workflow, form MD, to QM, to multiscale QM/MM.
-As the package is designed spcifically for accelerating research in the Kulik group, much of the functionality is built around the Amber-TeraChem workflow, although some functionality is software agnostic.
+As the package is designed spcifically for accelerating research in the Kulik group at MIT, much of the functionality is built around the Amber-TeraChem interface.
+However, we aim for software agnostic functionality.

 The initial limited goal of the package is serve as a repository sandbox for useful scripts used in my molecular modelling workflows.
 However, eventually, I would hope to grow PyQMMM into a robust tool for automating the job preparation and analysis of QM/MM simulations.